miracleyoo/Mixer-Live-Stream-Batch-Download/README.md

 A python script to download the first N(customizable)  live streams in batch and at the same time from site Mixer.com .
 Also, auto correction will be applied after the download finished.

+The main purpose is to acquire a big and high quality dataset for game streaming.
+You can also have your own idea.

 ## Features

 - Live stream download in Mixer(also possible for other live site if you know some `selenium`).